-Port Houston’s market strength and strategic location produces a winning combination for business growth and increased industrial development.
-The economic impact of Port Houston is significant, accounting for more than 1.2 million jobs and an economic value of $265 billion for the region.
-Port Houston generates $5 billion in state and local tax revenue annually and provides $56.5 billion in personal income and consumption expenditures.
+Port Houston’s market strength and strategic location along the 52- mile-long Houston Ship Channel produces a winning combination for business growth and increased industrial development.
+The economic impact of Port Houston is significant, producing more than 1.35 million jobs and an economic value of $339 billion for Texas.
+Port Houston generates $5.7 billion in state and local tax revenue annually.

-This Port Houston overview is part of the annual 2018 Houston Economic Outlook.
-For the full report click here.
+This Port Houston overview is part of the annual 2019 Houston Economic Outlook.

 Sections covered in the full report include: